milesangelo/milesangelo/README.md

 ### Hi there 👋

+I'm currently working a few full stack projects to run on a rockpro64 web server from home.

+Primarily react frontends using .net web apis in different flavors!

 <!--
 **milesangelo/milesangelo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.